erpnext/foundation/foundation/www/bounties-faq.md

 ### 10. How to track the development of the feature?

 There is an option of linking the bounty to a GitHub Issue.
 You can see it on the Bounty page.

+---

+### 11. I want to place/claim bounty amount on ERPNext portal?

+Payment will be subject to transfer fee (bank and payment gateway charges).
+Final amount received will be after deducting transfer fees.

+---